 Control Water Content:

-Minimize the water-to-cement ratio in the mix, as excess water weakens the concrete and intensifies cracking vulnerability.
-Also, utilize superplasticizers and water-retaining admixtures to retain moisture for an extended period during curing.
+Minimise the water-to-cement ratio in the mix, as excess water weakens the concrete and intensifies cracking vulnerability.
+Also, utilise superplasticizers and water-retaining admixtures to retain moisture for an extended period during curing.

 Incorporate Supplementary Cementitious Materials (SCMs):